microsoftgraph/msgraph-sample-office-addin/tutorial/03-register-app.md

 <!-- markdownlint-disable MD002 MD041 -->

-In this exercise, you will create two Azure AD web application registrations using the Azure Active Directory admin center.
+In this exercise, you will create a new Azure AD web application registration using the Azure Active Directory admin center.

-- An app registration for the add-in
-- An app registration for the server

-Two registrations are needed to take advantage of [Office Add-in single sign-on (SSO)](https://docs.microsoft.com/office/dev/add-ins/develop/sso-in-office-add-ins) and the [on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).

 1. Open a browser and navigate to the [Azure Active Directory admin center](https://aad.portal.azure.com).
 Login using a **personal account** (aka: Microsoft Account) or **Work or School Account**.